Philippe, Marquis de Villette-Mursay: Biography

 He was born in Normandy as the son of Benjamin de Villette (1582–1661) and Louise Arthémise d’Aubigné.
 Françoise d'Aubigné, the future marquise de Maintenon and second wife of Louis XIV, was his cousin.

-She lived in his parents' house, the Château de Mursay, and received a Calvinist upbringing until the age of seven.
+She lived in his parents' home, the Château de Mursay, and received a Calvinist upbringing until the age of seven.

-After a disappointing career in the Army, Villette-Mursay chose a career in the young French Navy under Colbert.
-In 1672 he was promoted to captain and received in 1674 command of his own ship : l'Apollon.
+After a disappointing career in the Army, Villette-Mursay chose a career in the young French navy under Colbert.
+In 1672 he was promoted to captain and received in 1674 command of his own ship, l'Apollon.

-He first distinguished himself on 8 January 1676 in the Battle of Stromboli against De Ruyter commanding L'Assuré.
+Villette-Mursay first distinguished himself on 8 January 1676 in the Battle of Stromboli against De Ruyter, commanding L'Assuré.
 He again fought in a pitched battle a few months later near Agosta.

-In 1680 he sailed to the Caribbean Sea as captain of Les Jeux (36) in the fleet of Jean II d'Estrées.
-On his return in March 1681, he learned, to his fury, that his children had been converted to Catholicism under influence of Madame de Maintenon.

-He himself remained Huguenot, which did his career no good.
+In 1680, he sailed to the Caribbean Sea as captain of Les Jeux in the fleet of Jean II d'Estrées.
+Upon his return to France, in March 1681, he learned, to his fury, that his children had converted to Roman Catholicism under the influence of Madame de Maintenon.
+He himself remained a Huguenot, which did his career no good.

-Finally, the pressure became too great and Villette-Mursay converted to Catholicism, with immediate consequences.
+Finally, the pressure became too great and Villette-Mursay himself converted to Catholicism, with immediate consequences.
 In 1686 he was promoted to squadron-leader and in 1689 to lieutenant-general.
-In 1697 he received the order of Saint-Louis.
+In 1697, he received the Order of Saint-Louis.

-In the War of the Grand Alliance, he commanded a squadron in the Battle of Beachy Head where he finished off nine or ten beached Dutch ships.
+In the War of the Grand Alliance, he commanded a squadron in the Battle of Beachy Head, in which he finished off nine or ten beached Dutch ships.

-In the Battles of Barfleur and La Hogue he commanded as vice-admiral a division of 6 ships :

-L'Ambitieux, Le Courageux, La Couronne, Le Maure, Le Henry and Le Fort.
+In the Battles of Barfleur and La Hogue, he commanded as vice-admiral a division of six ships: L'Ambitieux, Le Courageux, La Couronne, Le Maure, Le Henry, and Le Fort.
 He was forced to burn L'Ambitieux and Le Fort to avoid capture.

-His last battle was the Battle of Málaga where he commanded the vanguard in direct confrontation with Cloudesley Shovell.
-Villette's ship Le Fier caught fire, and had 100 killed and wounded, but was finally saved.
+Villette-Mursay's last naval encounter was at the Battle of Málaga, in which he commanded the vanguard in direct confrontation with Sir Cloudesley Shovell.
+Villette's ship Le Fier caught fire, and suffered 100 killed and wounded, but was finally saved.